Do the Digit Insurance

 • Gifts received from employers up to ₹5,000.

-Retirement The leave encashment during retirement, monetary benefits received from employers for voluntary retirement up to ₹ 5 lakhs.
+Retirement The leave encashment during retirement, monetary benefits received from employers for voluntary retirement up to ₹5 lakhs.

 Other Education scholarships, retrenchment compensation, and monetary benefits for retirement cum death.

-As per the new tax regime rules, taxpayers opting for this income tax regime will have to forego up to 70 exemptions and deductions from the new tax regime in order to avail of the benefits of the lowered new tax slab rates.
+As per the new tax regime rules, taxpayers opting for this income tax regime will have to forego up to 70 exemptions and deductions from the new tax regime in order to avail themselves of the benefits of the lowered new tax slab rates.

 Category Tax Deductions and Exemptions NOT ALLOWED

-Salary Deductions HRA, LTA, professional tax of ₹2,500, professional tax and entertainment allowance (applicable for government employees).
+Salary Deductions HRA, LTA, professional tax of ₹2,500, professional tax, and entertainment allowance (applicable for government employees).

 Home Loans